24

 E. Use Of Accrued Compensatory Time Off:

 1. An employee with a Comp Time balance may request to use the accrued Comp Time at any time.
 Unless the employee's absence would unduly disrupt departmental operations, the Decision Maker must grant the employee's request.
-If the Decision Maker denies the employee's request to use Comp Time, the employee must be allowed to use the requested Comp Time within a reasonable time period.
+If the Decision Maker denies the employee's request, the employee must be allowed to use the requested Comp Time within a reasonable time period.

 2. The Decision Maker may require employees to use any or all of their accrued Comp Time balance at any time.